selplacei/b20q/README.md

     # To update b20q:
     ./update.sh

+If you already have a bot account and a token ready to go, create a file called "token" and paste the token there.
+Otherwise, follow the instructions at https://discordpy.readthedocs.io/en/latest/discord.html and do the above.

 Copyright 2019-2020 Illia Boiko (selplacei) <ilyaviaik@gmail.com>
 The software in this repository is licensed under the Apache 2.0 license, the terms and conditions of which can be